tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案授权码_intl.md

 ### After purchasing a CVM, why can't I apply for an ICP filing authorization code?
 To successfully generate an authorization code, all the following conditions must be met:
 1. The CVM must be prepaid for at least 3 months and located in mainland China.
 Pay-as-you-go CVMs cannot generate authorization code.
-2. When the CVM is purchased, "Assign an public IP" must be selected.
+2. When the CVM is purchased, "Assign a public IP" must be selected.
    ![img](http://mc.qcloudimg.com/static/img/a9c114acb7a055fa5ba7e76993cfe121/image.png)
 3. One CVM can generate up to 5 authorization codes.
 4. The IP that generates authorization code cannot be a CLB IP, as CLB is pay-as-you-go and cannot be used to generate authorization code.